 Reporting

-Odoo Helpdesk includes several reports that provide the opportunity to track trends for customer support tickets, identify areas for improvement, manage employee workloads, and confirm when customer expectations are met.
+Reports in Odoo Helpdesk provide the opportunity to manage employee workloads, identify areas for improvement, and confirm if customer expectations are being met.

 Available reports

 Details about the reports available in Odoo Helpdesk can be found below.
-To view the different reports, go to Helpdesk ‣ Reporting.
+To view the different reports, go to Helpdesk app ‣ Reporting, and select one of the following: Tickets Analysis, SLA Status Analysis, or Customer Ratings.

-The Ticket Analysis report (Helpdesk ‣ Reporting ‣ Ticket Analysis) provides an overview of every customer support ticket in the database.
-This includes the number of tickets assigned among teams and individual users.
+The Tickets Analysis report (Helpdesk app ‣ Reporting ‣ Tickets Analysis) provides an overview of every customer support ticket in the database.

 View of Ticket Analysis report default view.